 Some of the most popular and celebrated UK Christmas markets include Manchester, Birmingham, Bath, London’s Hyde Park and York.
 There were more than 150 Christmas markets in different cities, towns and villages across the UK last year.
 Some of this year’s market dates are mentioned alongside the City Lights above.
 Both events are inextricably intertwined in certain towns and cities.
 Christmas markets up and down the land open in November and have become a fixture of the seasonal festivities here.
 But the tradition is one that has been borrowed from the continent, where you can find a glorious array of Christmas markets.

-Berlin, Germany (Late November – Late December 2019) – There are around sixty markets in the German capital Berlin, including Winter World on Potsdamer Platz in the city centre.
+Berlin, Germany (Late November – Late December 2020) – There are around sixty markets in the German capital Berlin, including Winter World on Potsdamer Platz in the city centre.
 It is so huge there is even space for Europe’s biggest toboggan run.
 Berlin is a great weekend destination whatever time of year, but at Christmas there’s added sparkle and magic.
 You might consider a trip to nearby Potsdam, one of the most captivating historic cities in Germany, where the Christmas markets are surrounded by impressive UNESCO World Heritage Sites.
 In 2016, a sickening terrorist attack hit the Berlin market – but locals and tourists were unbowed and continued to celebrate the season.
-Such vile acts will never win out over good, especially at Christmas.
-In 2018, let’s continue to celebrate Berlin and its great people more than ever.

 Other international locations to have rated highly in online Christmas markets surveys in recent years include: Dusseldorf and Baden-Baden in Germany; Basel in Switzerland, Graz in Austria, Budapest in Hungary and Barcelona in Spain.